 Multi-unit investors, particularly owners of apartment complexes that cater to Section 8 or otherwise federally assisted tenants, may encounter problems directly tied to the shutdown.
 Sales of these complexes are likely to slow dramatically, but their landlords face bigger issues.
 The Department of Housing and Urban Development (HUD) has two main ways of subsidizing housing, one of which is contracting with landlords.
 Landlords with expiring contracts will not be able to renew them during the shutdown.
 Some 1,050 of these contracts, which cover an average of 52 tenants each, will expire in February while active contracts will be paid for the first 30 days.

-Several issues stand to be further complicated by a prolonged shutdown.
+A prolonged shutdown complicates many issues related to real estate.
 If payments are not made on behalf of the millions of Section 8 and HUD-sponsored tenants, landlords may face difficult choices about evicting these tenants for unpaid rent.
 Evicting a Section 8 tenant is a more complex process for all involved (landlord, tenant, and court) than a standard eviction, and evicting many at once even moreso.

-Owners of public housing may also experience delays with securing mortgages and loans, though they are not alone in this fact.
+Owners of public housing may also experience delays with securing mortgages and loans.

 Investors and other homebuyers nationwide are already being affected by the shutdown’s impact on lending.
 Right now is a more difficult time to secure a mortgage in general.
 Certain small business loans are not available during a shutdown, which could be problematic for small business owners in any sector.
 Of these, the Small Business Administration has a substantial backlog already, with some experts noting that nearly $2 million in loans have yet to be approved.
 Fair Housing Act (FHA) loans are still being issued but may be delayed.